Last updated on October 9, 2019

-- BETA live but somewhat restrictive
+- Open BETA now live

 Gods Unchained is one of the first digital collectible trading card games built using blockchain technology.

 It is similar to Hearthstone and Magic: The Gathering Arena, with the exception that players of Gods Unchained can actually own their cards and trade them freely.

 Gods Unchained is currently in open beta and can be played by anyone with a PC that meets the minimum requirements.
 Most of the bugs in the game appear to have been fixed already, but there may be some meta-game balancing issues that remain.

 The team plans to finalize all balancing changes and release a public version of Gods Unchained by the end of October.

 Gods Unchained can be played for free using non-blockchain cards from the Core Set.
 Cards from this set can be earned through gameplay.

 Alternatively, a player may want to buy blockchain-backed cards from the Genesis Set.
 These can be combined with Core Set cards to produce new combinations.

 The Genesis Set will no longer be sold once the public version of the game is released.
 Instead, a new set of cards will be released, and the old set will go “out of print.”